 Whitstable Harbour lays claim to inventing scuba diving, which is commemorated by an iron sculpture, and it remains a popular pastime here today.
 Along with combing the fish markets for fresh seafood, enjoying the tinkly chime of yachts moored on the jetty and browsing the craft, jewellery and textile stalls at the open-air Harbour Market.

 The horror and Star Wars actor Peter Cushing spent most of his later years in Whitstable.
 He’s now immortalised by a Wetherspoons pub no less, and of course, he also features in a display at the Whitstable Museum.

-Whitstable’s most famous for its oysters, which is celebrated every July at the Whitstable Oyster Festival.
+Whitstable’s most famous for its oysters, which is most celebrated every July at the Whitstable Oyster Festival.
 Foodies will love feasting on oysters, locally caught seafood, and drinking the finest Kent ales and cider.
-Festival goers can also enjoy music, local arts and crafts, a seafront procession and traditional kids games.
+Festival-goers can also enjoy music, local arts and crafts, a seafront procession and traditional kids games.